 Born in Madrid in 1981.
-He has extensively toured his native country with great success in all the main Spanish concert halls, including the Auditorio Nacional de Madrid, Teatro Real, Teatro de la Zarzuela, Palau de la Musica de Barcelona, Auditorio Manuel de Falla de Granada and important concert halls throughout Austria, Italy, France, Denmark, Switzerland, Estonia, Romania, Luxembourg, Ukraine, Moldova, Panama, Chile, Argentina, India, Russia, China,...
-He has performed in prestigious international festivals like the Festival Internacional de Música y Danza de Granada, Ciclo Scherzo de Jóvenes Intérpretes, Piano aux Jacobins, Kuressaare Kammerfest, Festival Rafael Orozco.
-He has performed as soloist with many symphony orchestras in Spain and abroad, under the direction of conductors such as Jesús Amigo, Joan Cerveró, Marzio Conti, Leonard Dumitriu, José Fabra, Roberto Montenegro, Luis Carlos Ortiz, José Miguel Rodilla.
+He has extensively toured his native country with great success in all the main Spanish concert halls, including Auditorio Nacional de Madrid, Teatro Real, Teatro de la Zarzuela, Palau de la Musica de Barcelona, Auditorio Manuel de Falla de Granada and important concert halls throughout China, Russia, India, Argentina, Chile, Panama, Ukraine, Moldova, Austria, Italy, France, Switzerland, Luxembourg, Denmark, Estonia, Romania, Norway...
+He has performed in prestigious international festivals -like Festival Internacional de Música y Danza de Granada, Ciclo Scherzo de Jóvenes Intérpretes and Piano aux Jacobins in Toulouse-.
+He has performed as soloist with many symphony orchestras in Spain and abroad, with conductors such as Jesús Amigo, Joan Cerveró, Marzio Conti, Leonard Dumitriu, José Fabra, Roberto Montenegro, Luis Carlos Ortiz, José Miguel Rodilla.

-Considered by Fanfare magazine as Alicia de Larrocha's King-in-waiting, his interpretation of Spanish music has been prized and recognized several times, being winner of the Extraordinary Prize of the Fundación Guerrero and the Manuel de Falla Award in Granada.
+Considered by Fanfare magazine as Alicia de Larrocha's successor, his interpretation of Spanish music has been prized and recognized several times, being winner of the Extraordinary Prize of Fundación Guerrero and Manuel de Falla Award in Granada.

-Following his recent debut in St. Petersburg Philharmonia and the Shanghai Oriental Art Center, his immediate engagements include a tour in Russia and Ukraine, and concerts in Norway and India.
+Following his recent debut in St. Petersburg Philharmonia, Shanghai Oriental Art Center, Piano aux Jacobins, Mumbai National Centre and Kiev Philharmonia his immediate engagements include a new long tour around China, his debut in Sweden and recitals around Spain.

-After the success of his first recording for Warner, Suite Iberia by Albéniz, he has just released his next recording for Centaur dedicated to the opus 117, 118 and 119 by Brahms.
+After the success of his first recording for Warner, Suite Iberia by Albéniz, his recent recording for Centaur dedicated to opus 117, 118 and 119 by Brahms is being equally acclaimed.